-While skeptics claim that pets do not grieve, that they are simply upset by a sudden change in their routine, most animal behaviorists believe there is more to it.
+While skeptics claim that pets do not grieve, they are simply upset by a sudden change in their routine, many animal behaviorists believe there is more to it.
 They liken the dog’s changes in behavior to similar ones that grieving humans display when they have lost someone close.
-Unfortunately, unlike humans, we can’t explain the process to dogs as sufficiently as we can explain it to ourselves.
+Unfortunately, unlike humans, dogs cannot make sense of the loss of a companion and the sudden changes that triggers in their daily life.

 How to Help a Grieving Dog

-The best way you can help a dog that is mourning the loss of their human companion is to stick to their usual routine as much as possible.
+The best way you can help a dog that is mourning the loss of her human companion is to stick to her usual routine as much as possible.
 This will help to reduce her stress as much as possible.
 By maintaining the same feeding and exercise routines, you can limit the amount of change that she has to deal with.

-- Take them for a long walk or visit your local dog park.
+- Take her for a long walk each day or visit your local dog park.

-- Enroll them in an obstacle course training class.
+- Enroll her in an obstacle course training class.

 If you are caring for a dog who has recently lost her human companion and you need advice on helping a pet deal with grief, contact Dr. Jeff Werber.
 As former president of the Association of Veterinary Communicators, and renowned veterinarian, Dr. Jeff is experienced in all aspects of animal medicine, and behavioral care.
 He is happy to advise you on how to help a pet who is mourning the loss of her owner.